 Some links to products and travel providers on this website will earn Traveling For Miles a commission that helps contribute to the running of the site.
 Traveling For Miles has partnered with CardRatings for our coverage of credit card products.
 Traveling For Miles and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone and have not been reviewed, endorsed, or approved by any of these entities.
 For more details please see the disclosures found at the bottom of every page.

 The Chase Sapphire Preferred Card is one of the cards that gets a lot of people started in the miles and points world, and when you consider the card’s relatively low annual fee together with the benefits that it offers and the power that the card has to make other cards even better, that isn’t particularly surprising.
-This is a card to be reckoned with.

 The Chase Sapphire Preferred Card